matt10145/pset-6/README.md

     - <del>icon<del>
     - <del>function<del>
 - background images(?)
+- @mrwilson How to properly position an element with pre-inputted high priority? (should automatically go to top)

 It's time to put your skills to the test.
 This problem set focuses on programming in JavaScript.
 More specifically, it focuses on creating a fully functional to-do list application from scratch.